 - Click the Add Class button.

-- Use the Polygon Annotation tool to draw polygons within three different road types, including a freeway.
+- Draw polygons within three different road types, including a freeway.
 You may need to use the Zoom tool in the main toolbar to zoom in enough to draw a polygon inside a road.

 - Enable Preview again.